nigelhaim/4thYr_1stSem/Life and Works of Rizal/Life and Works of Rizal.md

 - Whether politics is interesting or not interesting, politics is interested to you
 - Without politics, there is no economics
 	- We are import based

+## The 19th Century Philippines

+### 19th Century is Rizal's Century (1801 - 1900)
+- The age of revolution
+1. The Philippines was still a colony of Spain. **(1565-1898)**
+2. But most of Spain's colony in the Latin America gained their independence through revolution sch as Mexico, Argentina, Chile Venezuela, Columbia , Ecuador,  Peru, Nicaragua, El Salvador, Honduras and others.
+	1. One feature that the Philippines is different from us is the other countries speaks Spanish and we don't but we are the most treasured (4).
+	2. There are policies from the Spanish government that encourages the natives to speak Spanish (1863)
+	3. Logistics is the challenging part for Spain for the Filipinos to speak Spanish (they have to learn the dialects first before they can speak Spanish)
+3. The Philippines remained along with Cuba, Puerto Rico, and Spanish Sahara, a colony.
+4. Of all the colonies of Spain, the Philippines was second to the largest and in terms of natural resources and trade potential, the Philippines was the richest.

+When the Americans arrived the Spanish language slowly faded and was replaced with American English.

+### The Influence of Enlightenment to Independence Movement

+1. The "Age of Enlightenment" was a historical era that happened mainly during the 17th and 18th centuries in Europe.
+It as a time when people started to use reason, science, and logic to better understand the world around them.
+Enlightenment focused on concepts like freedom, equality, human rights, and democracy.
+	1. Most of the beliefs in the 17th century still applies today.
+It is essential needs for the existence of man in the 21st century
+	2. Before the 17th century the intellectual movement in Europe is Renaissance (14th to 17th century) the era of rebirth.
+		1. Renaissance started in Italy while Enlightenment is from France.
+		2. Renaissance influence through art, literature, and culture enlightenment influence is through science, logic, reason, technology.
+		3. The word science is made through the enlightenment era.
+It was called Natural Philosophy
+		4. The impact of the Renaissance is only in Europe while Enlighten also impacts the Americas.

+### The Influence of Enlightenment to Independence Movement

+Famous thinkers (philosophers) of Enlightenment

+- **John Locke (1632 - 1704)**
+	- Father of Modern Democracy
+		- Modern Democracy/Representative democracy is the election of leaders to represent the democratic rights
+		- Greek Democracy/Direct Democracy is without election you can voice out your concerns in the senate
+			- It cannot be applied since we have a large population
+	- Believed that governments should protect these rights, and if they didn't, people had the right to rebel.
+- **Voltaire (1694 - 1778)**
+	- Bill of Rights
+	- Jose Rizal is a reader of Voltaire
+	- a champion of free speech and religious tolerance.
+He used satire and humor to criticize oppressive governments and religious institutions.
+The champion of Human Rights.
+- **Jean-Jacques Rousseau (1712-1778)**
+	- Rosseau's ideas influence the concept of the social contract, where people agree to live under certain rules in exchange for protection of their rights and well-being.
+	- The people also has the right to overthrow the government if the government does not do its duty.
+	- The Philippine constitution states that "Revolution" is a right for the Filipinos
+- **Montesquieu (1689 - 1755)**
+	- introduced the idea of separation of powers in government, where different branches have distinct roles, like legislative, executive and judicial.
+	- Adopted by the USA (Jones law) then we adopt it too (Malolos constitution 1899)
+- **Adam Smith (1723 - 1790)**
+	- father of modern economis (the idea of capitalism)
+	- focused on the idea of free-market capitalism and the invisible hand that guides economic activities (supply and demand).
+	- The problem of capitalism nowadays that there are people does not follow the law of nature.
+Sometimes the supply shortage is because of being horded or kept to control the price (Artificial Shortage).
+- **Immanuel Kant (1724 - 1804)**
+	- Kant's philosophy centered on reason and ethics.
+He discussed the importance of individual thought and  the idea of treating people as ends in themselves, just means to and end.
+	- Ang mali, mali ang tama, tama
+- **Mary Wollstonecraft (1759 - 1797)**
+	- advocated for women's rights and gender equality.
+Her work "A vindication of the Rights of Woman" laid the foundation for feminist through.
+	- Gender equality
+- **Denis Diderot (1713 - 1784)**
+	- was the editor of the "Encyclopedia", a massive collection of knowledge that aimed to spread Enlightenment ideas and promote critical thinking.
+- **Thomas Paine**
+	- pamphlet "Common Sense" played a significant role in inspiring the American Revolution.
+He also wrote about democratic principles and human right.
+	- Noli Me Tangere and El Filibsterismo
+- **Benjamin Franklin (1706 - 1790)**
+	- polymath who contributed to science, inventions, and diplomacy.
+	- promoted the idea that practical knowledge cold improve society
+	- Practical knowledge
+		- applied knowledge
+		- Knowledge starts from theory and if the theory is right, then you apply it
+		- You cannot have that experience without someone knowledgeable of theory and you cannot prove a theory without experience

+### The Influence of Enlightenment to Independence
+- **French Revolution of 1789**
+	- was a product of Englightenment
+	- Toppled the absolute monarchy in France and gave birth to the French Republic
+- **Declaration of US Independence on July 4, 1776**\
+- **Chapter 53 of Noli Me Tangere**
+	- Rizal made Taiso speak of the ancient philosopher's with reference to "the morning" of scientific age
+	- The works of Voltaire was also read by Rizal and Marcelo del Pilar.